 As a business professional, what are the biggest frustrations, challenges, or struggles you have creating & delivering virtual presentations?
 Let me know here so I can create articles and videos to solve the biggest issues.
 Thanks.

-If you don't want to use Presenter View, you can still see your speaking notes while presenting your PowerPoint slides in a Zoom meeting using these three methods.
+If you don’t want to use Presenter View, you can still see your speaking notes while presenting your PowerPoint slides in a Zoom meeting using these four methods.

 Method 1: Print your notes